 We know that parenting at any stage is a juggling act.
 Between work, school, sport and social commitments, it can feel like there isn’t a spare minute in the day.

 Online communities are a great way to access guidance, advice and encouragement from the comfort of your home.
-Anonymous, private and readily available communities like the ReachOut Parents Forum foster mutually supportive relationships.
-They give you a safe space to share what’s going on with you, or to offer an understanding ear to someone else who is in need of support.
+Anonymous, private and readily available communities like the ReachOut Parents Forums foster supportive relationships.

 We’ve put together this guide to give you an idea of what to expect, and info on how you can get involved with online peer support for mental health.

 The ReachOut Parents Forum is a place to connect online with other parents of 12-18 year olds who know all about life with a teenager.